nikitavoloboev/data/research/solving-problems.md

 4. Solve the problem.

 ## 1. Find what the problem is
-Most often the difficulty of solving some task is simply due to it not being clearly expressed for you.
+Most often the difficulty of solving some task is simply due to it not being clearly expressed for me.
 I get the majority the tasks I work on from my task manager [2Do](../macOS/apps/2do.md), GitHub issues and `TODO:`'s in the code.
-And I make sure that I understand fully well what it is the problem actually is before solving it.
+And I make sure that I understand fully well what the problem actually is before solving it.

 ## 2. Break the problem down to smaller parts
 Once I found and understand what it is I want to solve.
 I look into it more and see if I can try to break down the problem into smaller parts I can work on.
-Often times this might not be necessary and I can start working on the task immediately but in times when the task I need to solve is either hard or stated too vaguely, I break it down into further into parts I can pick up and work on individually.
+Often times this might not be necessary and I can start working on the task immediately but in times when the task I need to solve is either hard or stated too vaguely, I break it down further into parts that I can pick up and work on individually.

-Often times I do the decoupling of the task inside the app itself be it a code editor, [2Do](../macOS/apps/2do.md) or [Bee app](https://www.neat.io/bee/).
+Often times I do the decoupling of the task inside the app itself, be it a code editor, [2Do](../macOS/apps/2do.md) or [Bee app](https://www.neat.io/bee/).
 Other times I can use simple pen and paper or a white board or a [MindNode](../macOS/apps/mindnode.md) mind map I made called __Think__.
 Which I use to brainstorm things and break down the connections between different things in a visual way.

 I also sometimes use it as a way of breaking down further complex tasks.
 Like so:
 ![](https://i.imgur.com/2QyiMZN.png)